Pooja-Sudarsanam/Pooja-Sudarsanam/README.md

 ## Hi there 👋
-I’m Pooja Sudarsanam, a Health Informatics Analyst with ~5 years of experience bridging **clinical care, digital health, and healthcare data analytics**.
+I’m Pooja, a Health Informatics Analyst with ~5 years of experience in **clinical care, and health data analytics**.
 My work combines **clinical domain expertise** with **data science and AI** to support decision-making, reduce care gaps, and improve patient outcomes.

 - 🤖 Current role: **Quality Improvement Data Analyst** at South Boston Community Health Center, analyzing EHR/claims data for 19K+ patients, mapping variables to **LOINC, CPT, and HEDIS standards**, and piloting **GPT-based NLP tools** to streamline provider workflows.
 - 🩺 Previously: **Clinical Informatics Specialist** at SP Dental Care, where I **annotated chart notes**, standardized documentation workflows, and co-led development of a **dental EHR aligned to SNOMED CT and ICD-10**.